 A good compromise for many users is a bridge camera, which offers a good balance between a long zoom, affordability, and image quality.

-However, if you want the most flexibility and opportunity to get the best shots from your trip, then a higher end mirrorless camera would be my recommendation.
+However, if you want the most flexibility and the best opportunity to get great shots from your trip, then a higher end mirrorless camera would be my recommendation.

 If money and size are no object, my recommended camera for safari would be a high-end mirrorless system.
-The latest mirrorless models feature excellent auto-tracking autofocus which can recognise and lock onto a subject very quickly, which can really help with fast moving subjects.
+The latest mirrorless models feature excellent auto-tracking autofocus which can recognise and lock onto a subject very quickly, which really helps with fast moving subjects.

-In this situation, I’d probably pick a Canon EOS R5, Sony Alpha a7r IV or a Nikon Z9.
-I’d pair it with a telephoto zoom in the range of 100-500 with stabilization and as wide an aperture as I could afford.
+In this situation, I’d pick something like a Canon EOS R5 II, a Sony a7 V, or a Nikon Z6 III.
+I’d pair it with a telephoto zoom in the range of 100-500mm with stabilisation and as wide an aperture as I could afford.
+My own safari setup is a Canon EOS R5 with the EF 100-400mm lens, and it’s the combination behind most of the shots in this guide.

-I have a whole post on the best camera for safari which I would suggest reading if you don’t already have a camera you want to bring with you.
+I have a whole post on the best camera for safari which I’d suggest reading if you don’t already have a camera you want to bring with you.
 It’s definitely important to choose the right camera for you.

-In summary though, here are some recommended cameras that I suggest you take a look at, depending on the type of camera you would like to take on safari:
+So, here are some current cameras I suggest you take a look at, depending on the type you’d like to take on safari:

 For more on choosing a camera in general, we also have guides to the best travel camera, best compact camera, best bridge camera, best mirrorless camera and best DSLR cameras.